ffund/tcp-ip-essentials/lab2/2-arp.md

 arp -i eth1 -n
 ```

-again, and save the ARP table for your lab report.
+again, and save the ARP tables from each host for your lab report.

 On "romeo", run